ryantanlien/tp/docs/UserGuide.md

 4. **For Windows:** Double-click the file to start the app.<br>
    **For Mac:** Open up a [terminal](https://www.maketecheasier.com/launch-terminal-current-folder-mac/) in the current folder which contains the LinkedOUT jar file <br>
-   Then, run the following command: <br>
+   Then, run the following command to open the file that you have downloaded in step 2: <br>
    ```java -jar LinkedOUT.jar```

     <br>